How Much Rent Can I Afford on $60K in 2025?

 Taxes

-Above, we calculated a $60K worker’s after-tax income to determine how much they can afford to spend on rent.
-But self-employed people and gig workers may also have to deal with sending estimated tax payments to the IRS on a quarterly basis.
+Above, you saw a calculation for a $60K worker’s after-tax income to determine how much they can afford to spend on rent.
+But self-employed people and gig workers may also have to deal with sending estimated tax payments to the IRS (Internal Revenue Service) on a quarterly basis.

 If someone isn’t putting enough money aside for taxes, they can be hit with a big tax bill — plus penalties — come April.
 If you’re paying estimated quarterly taxes for the first time this year, consider talking to a tax professional to make sure you’re covering all your bases.